 “These and these are the words of the living God, but the halachah is in agreement with the rulings of Beit Hillel.”
 Eruvin 13b, Soncino Press Edition

 Throughout Jewish literature, this principle is key to unlocking some of the deepest mysteries of the Torah.
 However, does this uncertainty principle apply to prophecy?
 The prophet sees through a dark mirror of quantum uncertainty.
-He sees the vision as if the events have happened already, yet everything is still dependent upon choice.
+He sees the vision as if the events have happened already, yet everything still depends on choice.
 HaShem sees the end from the beginning, but His foreknowledge is not causative nor overrides this power of choice, as Pirkei Avot says,

 “Everything is in the hands of Heaven, except the fear of Heaven.”
 Pirkei Avot 3:11

-We may ask how HaShem then controls the world, and to what measure.
-To accept this, we must acknowledge that His ways are higher than our ways, and His thoughts higher than our thoughts.
+We may ask how HaShem then controls the world and to what measure.
+To accept this, we must acknowledge that His ways are higher than our ways, and His thoughts are higher than our thoughts.
 HaShem can see and calculate every potential quantum interaction to the largest scale events in the universe, from the beginning to the end.
 While this is true, from our perspective, we have the world of actuality and the world of potential.
 These realities become stark when we think of them in concrete terms.
 When you look upon a young adult, who stands at the fork in the road in life, their face is beaming with potential.
 Who will they be?
 What will they become?
-The choices made have world changing potential.
-He or she can become a doctor, a physicist or a president.
-Conversely, they may make the terrible choice of drugs, sin and evil leading to destruction – not only of life, but of potential.
-In the Final Judgement, one is judged not only on their actions, but also their “inactions”, the forfeit of the potential possibility that HaShem built into their abilities.
+The choices made have world-changing potential.
+He or she can become a doctor, a physicist, or a president.
+Conversely, they may make the terrible choice of drugs, sin, and evil, leading to destruction – not only of life but of potential.
+During the Final Judgement, individuals are assessed not only based on their actions but also on their "inactions," which refer to the failure to utilize the potential opportunities that were bestowed by HaShem.
 This is all based on choice.
 And these two worlds collide in Parashat Beha’alotcha (Numbers 8:1–12:16).

 Nunim Hafuchim